CrivelliLab/Multiscale_Method/GPYTest/README.md

 ## Test case for GP application

-> All the codes are made written in Python (Jupyter file format)
+> All the codes are made written in Python (in Jupyter file format)

 ### Test case #1: